blkluv/Astro-portfolio/src/pages/blog/improvement/the-5am-club-is-corny.md

 I love learning about inspiring people, and I’m always looking for quotes that simplify their experiences in a meaningful manner.
 The 5AM Club was riddled with great quotes, even starting each chapter with one.
 On that same note, I’ll end with a quote of my own,

 > “Find meaning.
 Even if you have to force it, even if you have to dig for it, even if you have to create it yourself, you must find meaning.
-Find it in everything that you do and everything that you see - otherwise 311 pages will be a serious waste of time.” - Joe Malatesta
+Find it in everything that you do and everything that you see - otherwise 311 pages will be a serious waste of time.” - LUV NFT
 >